How Did Thomas Edison Improve The Light Bulb

 3. Install Dimmers: Dimmers allow you to adjust the brightness of your lights, reducing energy consumption when full brightness is not needed.
 Dimmers can also create a more relaxed and inviting atmosphere.
 Installing dimmers is a simple and cost-effective way to improve energy efficiency and enhance the ambiance of your home.

-4. Utilize Natural Light: Take advantage of natural light whenever possible.
+4. work with Natural Light: Take advantage of natural light whenever possible.
 Open curtains and blinds during the day to let sunlight in.
 Position furniture and workspaces to maximize natural light exposure.
 Natural light is not only free, but it also has numerous health benefits, including improved mood and vitamin D production.

 5. Consider Smart Lighting Systems: Smart lighting systems offer a wide range of energy-saving features, such as scheduling, dimming, and occupancy sensing.
 These systems can be programmed to automatically turn lights off when a room is unoccupied or to dim lights during peak hours.
 Smart lighting systems can also be controlled remotely using smartphones or other devices, providing greater convenience and control.